Ten teams will be vying for one gold medal when the women’s curling competition at the 2026 Winter Olympics kicks off on Thursday.

 All but one member of Team Italy will be making their Olympic debut in Cortina.
 But that one veteran brings quite the pedigree to the ice.

-Under Constantini, Italy’s women’s team finished 10th at the 2025 world championships, and 4th and 5th in ’24 and ’23.
+Under Constantini, Italy’s women’s team finished 10th at the 2025 World Championships, and 4th and 5th in ’24 and ’23.

 Switzerland

 The duo, with a few combinations of the other two players, won four world championships from 2019-2023.
-They’ve finished second at worlds the last two years.
+They’ve finished 2nd at worlds the last two years.

 South Korea